humansinstitute/BitcoinForHumans/CommunityBanking/commbank_p2p_cap.md

 4. The bank assists the business with streaming repayments back to the investors - example this could be integrated with merchant services allowing a revenue split as income is generated.
 5. Where repayments are not made or issues arrise confict resolution process could be followed between investornad bank.

+The process of making the loan, transfering funds and repayment is mechanically fairly simple, so whilst it will be documented it's unlikely to set anyones fire alight.

+The elephant in the room however, is risk of default leaving the investor high and dry and losing funds that can't be recovered due to the irreversable nature of bitcoin transactions.

+Whilst there is unlikely a simple silver bullet solution here, there are several strategies that can be taken to mitigate the risk which will be a large focus of this design.

 ### Personas

 This design revolves around three actors.